shry678/faros_takehome/README.md

 ## Set Up
 1. Start by **cloning this repository**.

 2. Create a personal token in GitHub, following these [instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-The access token
+The access token authenticates your requests.
+Without an access token, you are heavily limited in requests (60 requests/hour).

-3. Open metrics.py.
-Update the access_token and user fields in this file with your own token and username.
+3. Open `metrics.py`.
+Update the `access_token` and `user` fields in this file with your own token and username.

 4. Now, take a look at the technologies and dependencies required to successfully run the CLI locally!